-“When children can’t read to learn, they become disruptive—and when they are disruptive, they are more likely to become court-connected.
-But, when we provide early intervention and ensure children have access to the services they need and are entitled to, they are able to flourish and are less likely to end up in court or incarcerated.”
+“When children can’t read to learn, they become disruptive and when they are disruptive, they are more likely to become court connected.
+But, when we provide early intervention and ensure children have access to the services they need and are entitled to, they are able to flourish and they are less likely to end up in court or incarcerated.”

-Fulton County Juvenile Court Judge Wenona Belton supports language and literacy development as a way to prevent children and youth from becoming court-connected, to reduce recidivism, and to empower parents in her courtroom and in the community to help their children chart a pathway toward a new and brighter future.
+In her role as a juvenile court judge in Fulton County and as a member of the Campaign Cabinet, Judge Wenona Belton is supporting language and literacy development as a way to prevent children and youth from becoming court connected, to reduce recidivism, and to empower the parents in her courtroom and in the community to help their children chart a pathway towards a new and brighter future.

-To empower parents in their roles as their child’s advocate, the court also developed a resource guide for parents to help them access the mental health, behavior, education, developmental disabilities, and other services their families need.
+To empower parents in their roles as their child’s advocate, the court also developed a resource guide for parents to help them access the mental health, behavior, education, developmental disabilities and other services that their families need.